 I believe that the key ingredient to a successful therapeutic journey is the therapeutic relationship.
 My style of working is to collaborate with my clients in our sessions and to create an empathic and supportive environment.
-Confrontation can be helpful, but I also believe that unconditional regard and therapeutic attunement are key ingredients to a successful therapeutic relationship.
+You are the guide, you carry the agency, I accompany you on the journey, I can help you to feel safety, but the answers are within you, and is for us together to help in this process of discovery as a team.
+Confrontation can be helpful in certain circumstances, but I also believe that unconditional regard and therapeutic attunement are key ingredients to a successful therapeutic relationship.

 I believe that a movement towards individual recovery and a healthful way of being in the world may require an integrated psychological approach.
 I have received training in several treatment modalities, which I integrate to best serve your individualized needs based on an assessment of your treatment needs.

-I am one of the few certified practitioners in NARM - the Neuroaffective Relational Model of Psychology, which is an integration of psychodynamic, psychobiology, somatic mindfulness and resource orientations.
+I am a certified practitioners in NARM - the Neuroaffective Relational Model of Psychology, which is an integration of psychodynamic, psychobiology, somatic mindfulness and resource orientations.
 With NARM, I collaborate with my clients in their movement towards finding a healthy and emotionally fulfilling way of being in the world and with those around you!

-I use the therapeutic relationship to help you understand your way of relating to others and help you integrate new ways of relating and being with others practiced through this relationship.
+I use our therapeutic relationship to help us understand your way of relating to others and help you integrate new ways of relating and being with others practiced through this relationship.

 There are times when a cognitive-behavioral framework is the most helpful treatment as when focusing on cognitive distortions and depressive riads or the changes of behavior necessary in addiction work and couples work.
 For many clients, existential and spiritual modalities will be the most helpful tools as they move toward a spiritual harmony and finding their place in the universe.
 Other clients will be find it useful to be assisted with the 12-Step Facilitation therapy.